Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Unique Dialogues

 There are a few combination of warriors you can send to Valhalla that will have unique dialogues during the Sacred Phase.
-While on paper it shouldn't matter if you sent them both at the same time or not, I had some difficulty in having those discussion trigger.
+While on paper it shouldn't matter if you sent them both at the same time or not, I had some difficulty in having those discussions trigger.
 My recommendation to be safe is to wait until you have both the characters needed, make a save before spending points on their traits and then send them.
-That way if something doesnt work you can try to change your timing slightly to see if it change.
+That way if something doesn't work you can try and change your timing slightly to see if it's better.
 The Lawfer / Kashell dialogue was no issue but that's the only way I managed to make Badrach / Jelanda and Suo/Shiho work.
 I got all of those achievement while the characters had maxed their traits.

 ![](https://media.retroachievements.org/Badge/153491.png) [Lawfer and Kashell [m] (5)](https://retroachievements.org/achievement/108436)